giovanni-ivaylo/cinc20/README.md

  Refer to the paper:

-G. Bortolan, I. Christov, I. Simova, Potential of Rule-Based Methods and Simple Deep Learning architectures for ECG Diagnostic Identification.
+G. Bortolan, I. Christov, I. Simova, Potential of Rule-Based Methods and  Deep Learning architectures for ECG Diagnostics.

-sumbitted to Physiological Measurement.
-2021.
+Diagnostics, 2021.